htcondor/htcondor/docs/admin-manual/policy-configuration.rst

    identifies itself as suspendable will be suspended, which means it is frozen in place, and will later be unfrozen when the preempting job is finished.
-A job that identifies itself as nonsuspendable is evicted, which means it writes a checkpoint, when possible, and then is killed.
+A job that identifies itself as nonsuspendable is evicted, giving it a chance to write a checkpoint, and then is killed.
 The job will return to the idle state in the job queue, and it can try to run again in the future.

 :index:`eval()<single: eval(); ClassAd functions>`